 Grace Children’s Therapy focuses on increasing the child’s comfort level by allowing them time to explore food and discover the many different properties of food and allows the child to interact with food in a playful and non-stressful way.

-Find out more about the program by downloading these sheets or signing up to our newsletter and selecting the feeding program in your preferences.
+Find out more about the program by signing up to our newsletter and selecting the feeding program in your preferences.
 Upon selection, you will receive 12 tips to improving feeding problems straight to your inbox.

 Yet, to register your interest immediately in the program, please complete the contact form here or call us on 1300 760 779.